squeaktoy/hearth/README.md

 servers are started up for testing, the protocols between subsystems are highly unstable, so long-lived, self-sustaining virtual spaces are still unfeasible.

+- [ ] asynchronous MSDF glyph loading
+- [ ] support IPC on Windows using an appropriate alternative to Unix domain sockets
+- [ ] complete the WebAssembly host call APIs
+- [ ] create native services for pancake mode input handling
+- [ ] add asset loaders for rend3 resources like meshes, textures, and materials
+- [ ] create native services for rend3 configuration like skyboxes, ambient and directional lighting, and camera setup
+- [ ] create native services for virtual terminal management

 ## Phase 3: Beta